Checkmate: Scholar's mate

 The moves might be played in a different order or in slight variation, but the basic idea is the same: the queen and bishop combine in a simple mating attack on f7 (or f2 if Black is performing the mate).
 There are also other ways to checkmate in four moves.

 Fool's mate

-Fool's Mate, also known as the "Two-Move Checkmate", is the quickest possible checkmate.
+The fool's mate, also known as the two-move checkmate, is the quickest possible checkmate.
 A prime example consists of the moves: